dhis2/dhis2-docs/src/commonmark/en/content/user/about-sharing-of-objects.md

 <td><ul>
 <li><p>Can save data value for input fields in Data Entry app which belongs to shared Category Options.</p></li>
 </ul></td>
-<td>For CategoryOptionCombo and AttributeOptionCombo to be writable, all belongs CategoryOptions must be shared with &quot;Can capture data&quot;.</td>
+<td>For CategoryOptionCombo and AttributeOptionCombo to be writeable, all belongs CategoryOptions must be shared with &quot;Can capture data&quot;.</td>
 </tr>
 </tbody>
 </table>